Last Updated on June 1, 2021 by queenie mak

 Want to explore Hong Kong with a tour?
 Check out one of these exciting tours:

-Will you visit the canyons of Pineapple Mountain the next time you are visiting Hong Kong?
+Will you visit the grand canyons of Pineapple Mountain in Hong Kong?

 If you already hiked all the popular hiking trails like Victoria Peak, The Twins and Violet Hill and Dragon’s Back, definitely add this to your list as Pineapple Mountain is definitely off the beaten path.